Home / News / Technology / AI / OpenAI Lawsuits: An Overview of ChatGPT’s Courtroom Challenges

 On Nov.
 21, 2023, Julian Sancton and fellow writers filed a class-action lawsuit against OpenAI and Microsoft in the Southern District of New York, alleging copyright infringement for using their works to train ChatGPT.

-They argue this use isn’t fair use due to the lack of transformative elements and ChatGPT’s commercial nature.
+They argue this use isn’t fair due to the lack of transformative elements and ChatGPT’s commercial nature.
 OpenAI and Microsoft dispute this, claiming ChatGPT is transformative and hasn’t replaced the plaintiffs’ works in the market.

 OpenAI denied these claims, asserting ChatGPT is a transformative use that doesn’t displace the plaintiffs’ market.

-Pulitzer Winner Among Plaintiffs
+Pulitzer Prize Winner Among Plaintiffs

 In a separate lawsuit filed on Sept.
 8, 2023, in the United States District Court for the Northern District of California, Pulitzer Prize-winning author Michael Chabon and several other writers, including George R.R.
 Martin, David Henry Hwang, Matthew Klam, Rachel Louise Snyder, and Ayelet Waldman, accused OpenAI of copyright infringement.